BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 The whole traffic of a cluster goes through a single ALB.

-We load-balance traffic to the correct pod through HAProxy, who uses Ingress rules to update its configuration.
+We load-balance traffic to the correct pod through HAProxy, which uses Ingress rules to update its configuration.
 We explained the way HAProxy Ingress controller lives inside the cluster during a [talk at the HAProxy Conf in 2019](https://www.haproxy.com/user-spotlight-series/rtls-journey-to-kubernetes-with-haproxy/).

-Reducing the number of managed load balancers at AWS isn’t the only benefit of HAProxy : we have tons of metrics in a single Grafana dashboard.
+Reducing the number of managed load balancers at AWS isn’t the only benefit of HAProxy: we have tons of metrics in a single Grafana dashboard.
 Requests number, errors, retries, response times, connect times, bad health checks, etc.

 ---